thibaudk/ossia.github.io/_pages/about-project.md

 <h2>Future plans</h2>

-* Networked edition and execution.
-[These capabilities have been prototyped but not kept up to date with the rest of the software](https://github.com/ossia/iscore-addon-network){:target="_blank"}.
+* Networked edition and execution (done in 3.0.11!).
 * Support for recording audio, midi directly in the score.
 Improvements for OSC recording.
 * Parametric processes.
 How to have parameters and variables used within the scope of a given box and changed easily across different instances of that box.
 * Mixer panel : making mixing from within score more straightforward.
 * WebAssembly support : experiments have been made a few years ago – most of the score engine and user interface builds for WebAssembly, but not every process works yet.
-* Support for geometry transformations and compute shaders.
+* Support for geometry transformations and compute shaders (done in 3.2.0!).
 * Better support for sequences.
 * Support for MIDI 2.0.
-* Spout, Syphon support (done in 3.0.4 !).
+* Spout, Syphon support (done in 3.0.4!).

 <h2><a href="https://github.com/ossia/score/releases/tag/v3.0.0"  target="_blank">ossia score v3 (released jan.
 2022)</a></h2>